epicserve/epicserve.github.io/_posts/2022-08-27-serialize-django-data-for-js.md

 </script>
 {% endhighlight %}

+## So why not use Django's json_script template tag?

+The short answer is you can use the [json_script][json_script] template tag, but there are some things to consider.
+First, if you look at the [actual code][json_script_code] you'll see that the filter wraps the code in a script tag which I've found to not be necessary.
+Secondly, there isn't a great way to use a subclassed `DjangoJSONEncoder` that we need if there are custom data types that the default `DjangoJSONEncoder` doesn't handle.

+## What about security?

+You should always be mindful of security and test your application to make sure that it hasn't created a security exploit.
+I also recommend reading Django's excellent [security documentation][security_docs].
+Having said that, in our example filter, `to_json()` I'm using [mark_safe][mark_safe], which I'm fine with because I've read and know the precautions to take.
+First, under no circumstances pass user-submitted data to the `to_json()` filter unless you know the data has been sanitized with something like [bleach][bleach].
+Secondly, write some tests and test your application manually for XSS exploits.

+I should also mention that in our example data we're using `User.objects.all()` for illustrative purposes only.
+However, those with a keen eye might recognize that this would send the hashed password to the template, which I don't recommend.
+Instead, to avoid this I recommend you something like `User.objects.values_list('first_name', 'last_name', 'email')` or something equivalent.

+## Final Thoughts
 Hopefully, this post will end up saving engineers a lot of time and prevent a lot of bugs from being created.
-I also hope that maybe Django could either include some of this information in the documentation or add a template filter like `to_json` to Django to save engineers from a lot of hassle.
+I also hope that maybe Django could either include some of this information in the documentation or add a template filter like `to_json` to Django that could be easily extended with your project's own default encoder.

 [safe]: https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#std-templatefilter-safe
 [escapejs]: https://docs.djangoproject.com/en/4.1/ref/templates/builtins/#escapejs